 A simple method of minimizing this situation is to break larger goals into small tasks that are easily attainable and measurable along the way.
 For example, dividing an annual revenue target into monthly targets can start the process.
 Then, identify the tasks necessary to meet the monthly targets, and then review the task list weekly or perhaps even daily.
 Following this plan, tasks do get done, and roadblocks are quickly identified.
 The same process works for development, manufacturing, order processing, finance, and virtually every other task in the company.

 There is a scientific justification that supports this approach.
 It is referred to as the Goal-Gradient Hypothesis.
 Essentially, it describes that the energy expended to reach a goal increases as the goal becomes closer.
 Laser vision and single-minded focus seem to block out all distractions.
 Examples of this phenomenon occur in athletic events such as the infamous two-minute drill in football and track athletes bursting for the finish line.
 Virtually all of us respond the same way.
 Harnessing this capability with short, precise incremental goals can yield remarkable results.

 This highly tactical approach is not in conflict with the “big picture”.
-In fact, remember that the big picture is painted one brush stroke or one pixel at a time involving careful planning and execution at each step.
-Take a close look at an oil painting and the individual brush strokes that resulted in the work-of-art.
+Remember that the big picture is painted one brush stroke or one pixel at a time, involving careful planning and execution at each step.
+Take a close look at an oil painting and the individual brush strokes that resulted in the work of art.
 It worked for the Masters; it can work for you.

-By the way, in February 1978, Jimmy Carter was President, gas was sixty-two cents per gallon, inflation was at 9.02%, and especially applicable to my quitting smoking, The Bee Gees had the number one pop song “Stayin Alive.”
+By the way, in February 1978 when I quit smoking, Jimmy Carter was President, gas was sixty-two cents per gallon, inflation was at 9.02%, and, especially applicable to my quitting smoking, The Bee Gees had the number one pop song “Stayin Alive.”